Hamziee/Bump-Butler/README.md

-Sure!
-Here’s a README for the Bump Butler program:

----

 # Bump Butler

 Bump Butler is a proof-of-concept program developed to test if it was possible to automate server bumping on Disboard in Discord.